mhjoshi5-cmd/ICESat-2-Lidar-Processing-Pipeline_/README.md

 1. Load HDF5 satellite datasets
 2. Extract geophysical variables
 3. Clean invalid observations
-4. Apply hydrostatic balance model:
+4. Sea ice thickness is calculated using the buoyancy principle by assuming that water, ice, and snow are in isostatic equilibrium:
-   - Freeboard → Snow depth → Ice thickness
+   - Freeboard → Snow depth (empirical parameters) → Ice thickness
-5. Aggregate and export results
+5. Aggregate and export results into csv

 ---